grype/Ethel/doc/design.md

 ### Enumeration

-When listing large collections, web services usually provide some sort of pagination mechanism, often in the form of: offset & limit, page & pageSize, or some sort of a cursor, or several.
-Eventually that translates to some attribute in the HTTP request.
+When listing large collections, web services usually provide some sort of pagination mechanism, often in the form of: offset & limit, page & pageSize, or some sort of a cursors.
+Eventually that translates to some attributes in the HTTP request.
 It would be nice if we could interact with this API as we do with normal collections in Smalltalk.

 This is where two additional structs come in: `TWSEnumeration` and `TWSCursor` traits.
 They allow one to easily setup an endpoint for enumeration.
-Let’s say that our /things endpoint allows enumeration using #page and #page_size query parameters.
+Let’s say that our /things endpoint allows enumeration using `#page` and `#page_size` query parameters.

 ```smalltalk
 Object subclass: #AcmeThingsEndpoint